-JIM HUANG, CFA, CGA PRESIDENT & PORTFOLIO MANAGER T.I.P.
+JIM HUANG, CFA, CGA PORTFOLIO MANAGER & PRESIDENT T.I.P.
 WEALTH MANAGER INC.

-JIM HUANG, CFA, CGA PRESIDENT AND PORTFOLIO MANAGER, T.I.P.
-WEALTH MANAGER INC.
+Jim Huang, CFA, CGA President and Portfolio Manager, T.I.P.
+Wealth Manager Inc.

 - President of T.I.P.
-Wealth Manager Inc. with over 20 years of investment management experience. - Former Vice-President and Portfolio Manager at Natcan Investment Management Inc. and, its predecessor, Altamira Management Ltd. - Extensive experience managing mutual funds focused on the resource sector and resource flow-through funds. - ➤ Has managed or co-managed over \$2 billion in mutual funds and institutional assets, as well as 18 prior public flow-through limited partnerships.
+Wealth Manager Inc. with over 20 years of investment management experience. - > Former Vice-President and Portfolio Manager at Natcan Investment Management Inc. and, its predecessor, Altamira Management Ltd. - > Extensive experience managing mutual funds focused on the resource sector and resource flow-through funds. - ➤ Has managed or co-managed over \$2 billion in mutual funds and institutional assets, as well as 28 prior public flow-through limited partnerships.

-OFFERING SUMMARY Issuer: Maple Leaf Short Duration 2014-II Flow-Through Limited Partnership (the "Partnership").
+OFFERING SUMMARY Issuer: Maple Leaf Short Duration 2015-III Flow-Through Limited Partnership (the "Partnership").
 Securities Offered: Class A and Class F National Portfolio Limited Partnership units ("National Class Units") and Class A and Class F Québec Portfolio Limited Partnership units ("Quebec Class Units") - see Offering Memorandum for details.
 Maximum Offering: Maximum Offering - National Class: \$10,000,000 (400,000 National Class Units).
 Minimum Offering: Minimum Offering: \$250,000 (10,000 National Class Units and/or Québec Class Units).
-Price per Security: \$25.00 per Unit. (\$5,000) Minimum Subscription: 200 Units (\$5,000).
+Price per Security: \$25.00 per Unit. (\$5,000).
+Minimum Subscription: 200 Units (\$5,000).
 Additional subscriptions may be made in multiples of 40 Units (\$1,000).
-General Partner: Maple Leaf Short Duration 2014-II Flow-Through Management Corp. (the "General Partner").
+General Partner: Maple Leaf Short Duration 2015-III Flow-Through Management Corp. (the "General Partner").
 Manager: CADO Investment Fund Management Inc. (the "Manager").
 Investment Manager: T.I.P.
 Wealth Manager Inc. (the "Investment Manager").
 Investment Objective: To provide investors with up to a 100% tax deduction on their investment in a diversified portfolio of flow-through shares of Canadian oil & gas and mineral exploration companies incurring eligible expenditures, with the potential for capital appreciation and/or income, along with liquidity in approximately 1 year.
-Investment Strategy: Liquidity Event: Anticipated on or about September 30, 2015.
-(See "Mutual Fund Rollover" below).
+Investment Strategy: The Partnership intends to achieve it's investment strategy through fundamental and quantitative research, both at the company and industry level and by purchasing and actively managing a diversified portfolio of Flow-Through Shares of Resource Companies that: (i) are publicly traded on a North American stock exchange; (ii) have proven, experienced and successful management teams; (iii) have strong exploration programs or exploration, development and/or production programs in place; (iv) have shares that represent good value and the potential for capital appreciation or income potential; and (v) meet certain other criteria set out in the Investment Guidelines.
+Liquidity Event: Anticipated on or about October 31, 2016 (See "Mutual Fund Rollover" below).
 Eligibility of Partnership: The Units are not qualified investments for RRSPs, RRIFs, DPSPs, RESPs, RDSPs or TFSAs.
-General Partners Fee: 2% of average Net Asset Value.
+General Partners Fee: 2% of the Net Asset Value of each Class, calculated and paid monthly.
 Performance Bonus: The General Partner will be entitled to a performance bonus equal to 20% of the product of (a) the number of Units of that Class outstanding on the Performance Bonus Date; and (b) the amount by which the Net Asset Value per Unit of that Class on the Performance Bonus Date (prior to giving effect to the Performance Bonus) plus the total distributions per Unit over the Performance Bonus Term exceeds \$25.00.
-Selling & Servicing Fee: Class A National Class Units - CDO 141: 6.00% of Unit Price, plus an annual Servicing Fee (calculated and paid quarterly by the Partnership) equal to 1% of the Net Asset Value of Units.
-Class F National Class Units - CDO 142: No Agents' fees or other consideration will be paid in connection with sales of Class F National Class Units.
-Expected Closing: When determined by the General Partner.
-Final Closing on or before December 1, 2014.
+Selling & Servicing Fee: Class A National Class Units - CDO 153: 6.00% of Unit Price, plus an annual Servicing Fee (calculated and paid quarterly by the Partnership) equal to 1% of the Net Asset Value of Units.
+Class F National Class Units - CDO 154: No Agents' fees or other consideration will be paid in connection with sales of Class F National Class Units.
+Expected Closing: On or about December, 2015.